JayCrlt/GitHub_Tutorial/Git+R.md

 From now, it appears that your script will be online and accessible to everyone.\
 NB: If you chose a private repository, only your collaborators might see it.

-By the way, It would be awesome to add some mates you want to collaborate with, don't you think? 😉
+By the way, It would be awesome to add some mates you want to collaborate with, don't you think? 😉\
+In the Github Settings (from your repository) you might find a collaborator section.\
+Your collaborator will pull ⬇️ your project and do some corrections of his own.
+Let's say, he does not like the colors and will change it.
+However, your are colorblind, and you cannot appreciate the changes made.
+Spoiler alert ⚠️: here is one of the best features that GitHub can provide.
+In the commit section, you will notice an history section, click on it.
+All the commits done are listed and you can go backwards if a change don't please you.
+Isn't it amazing?

+Now you are ready to collaborate more efficiently.
+I hope it has helped you, and if you need some basic assistance, you can reach me out at jay.crlt02 at gmail.com.